Preparing for What's Next

 As you begin to consider applying to graduate or professional school, keep in mind the many academic and non-academic experiences that will help prepare you for the rigors of graduate or professional school.
 Be intentional (and creative)!
 Immersing yourself deeply in a few leadership opportunities, or in a sustained volunteer experience that enables you to help make beneficial change over time, or in a series of interconnected study-abroad and language-learning experiences is better than a scattering of superficial activities and student org memberships.

-- Leadership Opportunities: The Office of Student Life offers a variety of leadership development experiences for GVSU students & student organizations.
+- Leadership Opportunities: The Office of Student Life offers a variety of leadership development exercises for GVSU students & student organizations.

 - Volunteering: The Community Service Learning Center offers many community engagement opportunities that are a great way to get involved and give back to the community.